 Delta kites are bow kites with a much more swept back wing profile…think of an F14 with its wings drawn back in Top Gun!
 The precise angle of sweep is what defines a Delta kite, but most manufacturers now classify any kite with this type of profile as a Delta kite.
 They will tend to be short and fat in shape.
 If I had to recommend you to buy any type of kite as a beginner it would be one of these.
 They are easy to re-launch, offer forgiving piloting and the power tends to ‘turn on’ slowly (meaning you can feel the power rising gradually rather than just appearing out of nowhere and hoisting you over the front of the board!), giving you much more time to react to what the kite’s doing.
 Please don’t think these are just beginner kites I still enjoy riding them and they are great for improving your skills on and unless you’re heading for the pro circuits I doubt you’d ever outgrow their capabilities.
 What they will do is cut a lot of the frustration out of learning and the re-launch ability will keep you smiling for years!

 Note from editor: If you are still thinking about getting into kitesurfing, we highly recommend reading our Beginners Guide to Kitesurfing: Getting Started, which will introduce you to the sport, and highlight your most important first steps.
+And if you’d like to know where these modern day kitesurfing kite designs came from, who invented the first inflatable kite, and where the sport is headed in the future, check out at our history of kitesurfing article.

 Test, Test, Test…